 “Our stomachs are usually rich with blood to aid in digestion and nutrient absorption, but when we exercise in the heat the blood is pulled away from non-essential organs and redirected to the skin in order to help regulate temperature,” explains Walker.
 “With less help at the gut to digest the foods and fluids you are consuming during your training or race, we see side effects such as bloating, gas or diarrhea.”

 But don’t let all this put you off.
-Natasha Rudatsenko, owner of Dubai hot yoga studio DRYP, says exercising in hot conditions can be done safely and she has been doing it for over 10 years.
+Social media’s Health Nag Natasha Rudatsenko says exercising in hot conditions can be done safely. he has been doing it for over 10 years.
+And she would know, as the owner of Dubai hot yoga studio DRYP.

 “I love hot yoga and heat training, and practice in around 37 degrees Celsius with over 40 percent humidity,” says the naturopath.
 “Training in hot conditions requires preparation and the individual must properly hydrate prior to any exercise.
 Start slowly, take all the necessary breaks, and heated exercise can become a beneficial part of your training regime.
 When you exercise normally, your blood gets pumping to deliver adequate oxygen to your muscles.
 In heat, more blood circulates through your skin to cool the body, which in turn also increases your heart rate, which is commonly known to help burn fat and deliver a more powerful cardio workout.”